20But if I with the finger of God cast out devils, no doubt the kingdom of God is come upon you. (Luke 11:)

 Was I saved when I fell to my knees in tears, and was baptized at twelve?
 I don't know.
 Did I have the Holy Spirit when I was 12?
 I don't know.

-When I was 36 I was arrested and sent to prison.
-At this time I again cried out to the Lord, and the Lord not only heard me, but spoke to me and through me.
+When I was 36 I again cried out to the Lord, and the Lord not only heard me, but spoke to me and through me.
 His words were short and not sweet, but like a DI He said: "Call my Name."
-I was in a jail cell with 13 other men, it was 10:pm and everyone was sleeping (convicts do not like to be woke from their sleep).
+I was with 13 other men, it was 10:pm and everyone was sleeping.
 I resisted.
 The voice (in my head, not an angel or any apparition) said again; "Call my name." again I resisted.
 Then I felt an emptiness begin to fill my chest, I cried out: "Jesus!"

 But it was too late.
-I lay in my bunk for a day and a half feeling totally empty.
-As far as I can remember I never got out of my bunk nor ate.
+I lay in my bed for a day and a half feeling totally empty.
+As far as I can remember I never got out of my bed nor ate.
 I just lay there wanting to die.

 Though at the time I didn't relate it, now I know the experience is a Biblical one.
 When the Israelites who came out of Egypt refused to enter Canaan because they feared the giants; God withdrew His presence from them and told them they would die in the wilderness for their cowardice.
 And in the very last chapter of Revelation Jesus says very plainly that the "fearful" would not enter Heaven and will be cast out.